Back to Colorado

 Passed [*]

-Plain English: The amendment changes the bill to specify that a person can only be arrested and detained based on a colorimetric field drug test if it is the sole reason for their arrest.
+Plain English: This amendment changes the law to only apply when a colorimetric field drug test is the single reason for arresting someone.

-• The amendment text does not provide details on what happens if there are other reasons for an arrest besides the drug test.
+• The provided text only shows specific word changes and does not explain what happens if there are multiple reasons for an arrest.

 Bill History